Skip to content

 • Gather containers recursively until a condition is matched.

-entity query containers recursively.
+entity query containers recursively "+ execution".

-entity query containers recursively until: #isClass.
+entity query containers recursively until: #isClass "+ execution".

 By default, a containment query stops at the first level, i.e. with the first found entities.
 With the #recursively option, the query gathers the entities contained in the contained entities or the containers of the containers.

-entity query containers recursively
+entity query containers recursively "+ execution".

 When using the recursively option, a stopping condition can be added.
 The method #until: adds a condition that ends the query when met.
 This can be used in different ways like speeding up the query by cutting lookup branches or to add some behavior.